cherrydizon/dataVisualization/README.md

 #Summary

 I have used the data from Prosper Loans to show which factors can relate to whether a loan is likely be paid successfully or not.
+My charts show that Credit Grading and Debt-to-income ratio are important factors when it comes to predicting the outcome of a loan.

 #Design
 ####Initial Design
 For my first graph, since I am showing relationship between two categorial variables (Loan Status and Credit Grading), a grouped bar chart seems to be a good choice.
 I showed the total number of loans per Loan Status grouped by the Credit Grading.
+I included a legend so that the reader can understand the trend of loan statuses per Credit Grading.

 For the second graph, since I am showing relationship between a continuous and categorical variables(Debt-to-income ratio and Loan Status), a boxplot is good in order to compate the medians and the trends per catogory (Loan Status).

+Since I will be comparing amounts across loan statuses, I used planer as visual encodings for my two graphs.

 ####Changes After Getting Feedback
 1. For my first graph, in order to show a stronger trend, instead of the total number of loans as the y-axis, I used percentage per each Credit Grading.